Trey Mancini Player Props: Cubs vs. Padres

-On Friday, Trey Mancini (.269 slugging percentage in past 10 games, with no home runs) and the Chicago Cubs face the San Diego Padres, whose starting pitcher will be Michael Wacha.
-First pitch is at 9:40 PM ET.
+Trey Mancini -- with a slugging percentage of .241 in his past 10 games, including no homers) -- will be in action for the Chicago Cubs versus the San Diego Padres, with Ryan Weathers on the mound, on June 4 at 5:30 PM ET.

-He reached base in his only plate appearance in his previous game against the Rays.
+He is looking to bounce back after he struck out four times in his last game against the Padres.

 Trey Mancini Game Info & Props vs. the Padres